 Bananas are rich in Vitamins B6 and C as well as manganese and potassium.

 Bananas, which are in season year-round, are grown heavily in India.
-This country produced 24.9 million tonnes of bananas, or 18 percent of worldwide production, in 2012.
+This country produced 24.9 million tonnes of this fruit, or 18 percent of worldwide production, in 2012.
 China (10.6 million tonnes), Uganda (9.8 million tonnes), Philippines (9.2 million tonnes) and Ecuador (8.6 million tonnes) round of the list of leading producers.

 Stats for 100 Grams of Bananas (Raw)